dtr-org/unit-e/doc/developer-notes.md

 ### Consensus Compatibility

 It is possible for LevelDB changes to inadvertently change consensus compatibility between nodes.
-This happened in Bitcoin 0.8 (when LevelDB was first introduced).
+This happened in Unit-e 0.8 (when LevelDB was first introduced).
 When upgrading LevelDB you should review the upstream changes to check for issues affecting consensus compatibility.

 For example, if LevelDB had a bug that accidentally prevented a key from being returned in an edge case, and that bug was fixed upstream, the bug "fix" would be an incompatible consensus change.
-In this situation the correct behavior would be to revert the upstream fix before applying the updates to Bitcoin's copy of LevelDB.
+In this situation the correct behavior would be to revert the upstream fix before applying the updates to Unit-e's copy of LevelDB.
 In general you should be wary of any upstream changes affecting what data is returned from LevelDB queries.